xaxay/poc-mfe-vite/README.md

 Vite / ImportMaps / HTML / JS / CSS / Vue3 / Vuetify3 / Pinia.

+For simplicity, all modules are independent, but located in one repo.
+Multi repo version see in [POC Distributed SPA : Phase-3](https://github.com/xaxay/poc-mfe-vite-root).

 # Demo

 [Click to see Demo](https://xaxay.github.io/poc-mfe-vite/)